 Sven Ombudstvedt, Norske Skog

 Jussi Pesonen, UPM

-The Steering Committee is composed of three Board members, three ADG members and the Cepi Director General.
-It represents a formal link between the committees and the Board.
+The Steering Committee is composed of two members from the ADG and four Board members, and is a formal link between committees and the Board, driving policy areas.

 ADG (Association Directors Group)